 – the consumption and use of goods, respectively services from abroad.

-The standard VAT rate in Indonesia is 10%, however there are also certain services and goods which are exempt from the VAT or are applied lower rates.
+The standard VAT rate in Indonesia is 10%, however, there are also certain services and goods which are exempt from the VAT or are applied at lower rates.
 Also, the VAT can be increased or decreased to 15%, respectively to 5% by the government.
-Investors who immigrate to Indonesia for the purpose of starting a business should be aware of these rates.
+Investors who are interested in immigration to Indonesia for the purpose of starting a business should be aware of these rates.